candyapplecorn/aa-vimeo-downloader/README.md

 This program requires youtube-dl.
 I've added an automatic installer to the program, so the user doesn't have to install it manually.
 If you'd like to install it manually, refer to its website: [https://rg3.github.io/youtube-dl/](https://rg3.github.io/youtube-dl/)

+## Video Playback

+If you don't have a video player which allows the playback speed to be adjusted, consider giving VLC a try. [https://www.videolan.org/vlc/index.html](https://www.videolan.org/vlc/index.html)